Analysts Say Jumia Technologies AG (NYSE:JMIA) Can Really Get to $€13.70 in 12 Months

 Jumia Technologies AG (NYSE:JMIA) trade information

-In the face of being in the red today for losing -2.41%, in the last five days JMIA remained trading in the green while hitting it’s week-highest on Wednesday, Sep 16 when the stock touched $8.60-5 price level, adding 5.93% to its value on the day.
-Jumia Technologies AG’s shares saw a change of 20.21% in year-to-date performance and have moved -3.92% in past 5-day.
-Jumia Technologies AG (NYSE:JMIA) showed a performance of -32.47% in past 30-days.
-Number of shares sold short was 12.98 Million shares which calculate 1.41 days to cover the short interests.
+Upright in the green today for gaining 1.24%, in the last five days JMIA remained trading in the green while hitting it’s week-highest on Tuesday, Sep 22 when the stock touched $8.38-1 price level, adding 12.29% to its value on the day.
+Jumia Technologies AG’s shares saw a change of 9.21% in year-to-date performance and have moved -9.15% in past 5-day.
+Jumia Technologies AG (NYSE:JMIA) showed a performance of -28.99% in past 30-days.
+Number of shares sold short was 13.08 Million shares which calculate 1.42 days to cover the short interests.

 Jumia Technologies AG (JMIA) estimates and forecasts